 Back to Blogs

 In general, it is recommended to contribute up to your employer’s match in a 401k and then invest the rest of your budget into an IRA.
 This advice could save you tens of thousands of dollars in taxes, but your individual situation might vary.

-The Benefits of Working With a Financial Advisor
+The Benefits of Working With a Wealth Advisor

-A financial advisor can help you look at all your income sources and investment accounts and work with you to develop a plan to meet your goals.
+A wealth advisor can help you look at all your income sources and investment accounts and work with you to develop a plan to meet your goals.
 They are experts at the complexities of investment accounts and have the resources to look at your individual finances and help you make the best choices for you and your family.
-As a Community First member, you have access to a team of CFS* Financial Advisors through our broker dealer, CUSO Financial Services, L.P.
-(CFS).
+As a Community First member, you have access to a team of LPL Wealth Advisors through our broker dealer, LPL Financial LLC ("LPL").
 We offer free one-on-one consultations to help you build a financial plan.
 Contact us at 904-371-8076 and select option 9 to get started.
 In the meantime, check out our library of online investment resources.

+Back to Blogs